AlfredA93/recipe-repo-2/TESTING.md

 My mentor Alex later told me that there was a solution to it, which was good to know; although I was already well into the new repository at that point.

 ![Mistake fix](/documentation/readme-img/mistake-fix.webp)

-# Learning Outcomes
-I have learned so much throughout this project.
-The amount of features and the flexibility that the Django Framework offers is exciting and was a little overwhelming initially.
-However, the CodeInstitute, Stack Overflow, YouTube and online communities were brilliant at explaining some of the features.
-I conducted this project in a short amount of time, only 3 weeks and I am excited to continue learning with Django more in the future, as this project is a thimble of features within a sea of possibilities that is Django.
-Further development on this project is something I would like to do in the future, as I think I am only at the tip of the iceberg.